Overview of the Department of Employment, Skills, Small and Family Business' Monthly Leading Indicator of Employment

 The first important thing to note about the Indicator is whether it is rising or falling, not whether its values are above or below zero.
 Rises or falls in the Indicator determine whether employment is likely to grow faster or slower than its long-term trend rate of growth in the future.

 The second important thing to note is whether the Indicator has been rising or falling for six months or longer – this indicates either a trough or peak in the indicator.
-A trough in the Indicator suggests that that cyclical employment growth will switch from below to above the long-term trend growth rate in about a year.
-A peak suggests cyclical employment will switch from above to below the long-term growth rate in about a year.
+A trough in the Indicator suggests that that cyclical employment growth will switch from below to above the long-term trend growth rate in about a year and a half.
+A peak suggests cyclical employment will switch from above to below the long-term growth rate in about a year and a half.

 The Leading Indicator signals changes in the growth rate of cyclical employment.
 Cyclical employment is important from a policy perspective as it is influenced by policies and program settings (such as economic stimulus packages) that benefit from early responsiveness.
 The (non-cyclical) irregular and seasonal components of total employment are less important from a policy and program perspective because they represent short-term variation in employment.
 Additionally, the long-term trend rate of growth does not change much from month to month, so there is less need for a predictive tool for this element.